 If you experience a serious injury or a difficult-to-heal skin condition, sore or wound that could benefit from additional medical treatment, your doctor may recommend hyperbaric oxygen therapy (HBOT).

 You'll benefit from the expert care of medical professionals with specialized training in wound care, critical care and hyperbaric medicine.

 Successful wound care management requires a team approach.
 That's why our hyperbaric team manages all aspects of hyperbaric medicine and wound care while working with your primary care or specialist provider.

-If you receive a prescription for hyperbaric oxygen therapy, you’ll be pressurized with oxygen inside a comfortable and spacious Sechrist 3600 hyperbaric oxygen chamber.
-While in the chamber, you breathe 100 percent oxygen at pressures 2 to 3 times atmospheric pressure.
+If you receive a prescription for hyperbaric oxygen therapy, you'll be pressurized with oxygen inside a comfortable and spacious hyperbaric oxygen chamber.
+While in the chamber, you breathe 100 percent oxygen at pressures two to three times atmospheric pressure which stimulates the body's natural healing response.
 While in the chamber you can relax comfortably while watching TV and movies or listening to music.

 How does HBOT work?

 Increasing the pressure in the HBOT chamber increases the amount of oxygen delivered to your blood in a way that can only be accomplished in a hyperbaric chamber.
 Increasing the oxygen levels in your blood can:

 - Support vital organs and tissues during treatment for conditions such as carbon monoxide poisoning

 Hyperbaric oxygen treatments, along with proper wound care management, may be indicated to help your wound heal more quickly.

 Hyperbaric oxygen therapy may be recommended for wide variety of difficult-to-treat wounds, as well as acute or life-threatening conditions such as: